khaled-Muhamed/CronSchedular-Task/README.md

 Clients are able to specify:
 * A unique job identifier.
-* A single run expected interval
+* A single run expected interval.
-* Scheduling frequency
+* Scheduling frequency.
+* Job implementaion(function).

 ## Some Technical decisions and reasons :
 * I decieded if a user entered multiple jobs with same Id execution stops throw an Exception(RepeatedIdException) and log Exception in log file.